Post by Jamie Rhein. Photos courtesy of the Titanic Museum.

 I was Lucy, Countess of Rothes, a 1st class passenger from London, England.
 I survived.

 So many didn’t.
-One of the last displays names each passenger in each class and tells which survived and who lost their lives on that fateful night.
+One of the last displays names each passenger in each class and tells who survived and who lost their lives on that fateful night.

 As for the museum’s sticker price, the $26 for adults might seem hefty, but the scope and care taken into this multi-sensory experience makes for a worthwhile journey.